KarlOfDuty/SupportBoi/docs/Installation.md

 <br/>
 SupportBoi is available in the repository at repo.karlofduty.com.

-**Install the Debian 12 dotnet repository:**
+**Installing the Debian 12 dotnet repository:**
+The url used in the `wget` command is for Debian 12, if you are using a different version, replace `12` with the version you are using.
+See this link for a list of all available versions: https://packages.microsoft.com/config/.
 ```bash
 wget https://packages.microsoft.com/config/debian/12/packages-microsoft-prod.deb -O packages-microsoft-prod.deb
 sudo dpkg -i packages-microsoft-prod.deb
 rm packages-microsoft-prod.deb
 ```

-> [!IMPORTANT]
-> The link above is for Debian 12, if you are using a different version, replace `12` with the version you are using.
-> See this link for a list of all available versions: https://packages.microsoft.com/config/.

 **Installing the repo.karlofduty.com repository:**
 ```bash